jnozzi/cocoadev.com/markdown/NSArchiverTrouble.md

 Firstly, why is - init getting called at all?
 Secondly, why is it getting called after my - initWithCoder (it is clearing the variables)?

--- General/JohnDevor
+-- JohnDevor

 ----

 Try putting a break point in the Database     init menthod and then running the debugger.
 It should tell you what is calling the     init method.
-I don't remember ever having this problem when using General/NSUnarchiver, are you sure you aren't calling     init somewhere else in the code?
+I don't remember ever having this problem when using NSUnarchiver, are you sure you aren't calling     init somewhere else in the code?
 Also, what happens if you choose Revert from the file menu after you open a database?

--- General/RyanBates
+-- RyanBates

 ----